datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/airtable-api.md

 === "2.
 Find your Base ID (Project Path)"

-    OYou can find the Base ID (Called Project Path in our form) in the Highlighted section of the Base URL shown below, and enter this into the Airtable Data Source Form as the 'Project Path'.
+    You can find the Base ID (Called Project Path in our form) in the Highlighted section of the Base URL shown below, and enter this into the Airtable Data Source Form as the 'Project Path'.

     `https://airtable.com/`<mark>YOUR_BASE_ID</mark>`/tblPI1Mclv7pqrqDq/viwCAMdqRwJpFOlxl?blocks=hide`